sumaya99/html-lists-re-coded-erbil-2018/README.md

 **Remember to use `httpserver` to live test your webpage**

-In our `real-estate-listings.html` page, under the `<h4>2014</h4>` tag we added in the previous lesson, we should add some months in a list.
-In HTML, we can list things using the `<ul>` tag, which stands for _unordered list_, along with the `<li>` tag, _list item_.
+list things using the `<ul>` tag, which stands for _unordered list_, along with the `<li>` tag, _list item_.